bondzai/infra/readme.md

-# linux-infra-tools | Linux Infrastructure Toolbox
+# Linux Infrastructure Toolbox

-This repository provides a collection of **Bash scripts for Unix/Linux** machines.
-It's designed to handle common infrastructure tasks efficiently.
+- This repository provides a collection of **Bash scripts for Unix/Linux** machines.
+- It's designed to handle common **infrastructure tasks efficiently**.

 ## Usage
 ### Prerequisites
-1. Bash shell
-2. Standard Unix utilities (e.g., `sed`, `awk`)
-3. Superuser (root) privileges for certain operations

-### Getting Started
 1. Clone this repository: "git clone https://github.com/introbond/linux-infra-tools.git"
 2. Make the main.sh and setup.sh executable: "chmod +x main.sh setup.sh"
+3. Execute the setup script: "./setup.sh"

+### Getting Started
-3. Execute the main script: "./main.sh"
+1. Execute the main script: "./main.sh"
-4. You will be presented with a menu-driven interface that allows you to perform various system administration tasks.
+2. You will be presented with a menu-driven interface that allows you to perform various tasks.

-You can customize these configuration files to add, modify, or remove options as needed.
+3. You can customize these configuration files to add, modify, or remove options as needed.

 ## Contributing
 Contributions to this repository are welcome.
 If you have ideas for improving or extending these infrastructure tools, please submit a pull request.